lsalik2/lsalik.dev/src/content/blog/curl-overhaul.md

 title: "Overhauling the curl experience"
 date: 2026-04-16
 tags: [meta, curl, webdev]
-description: "Box-drawing layout, a richer color palette, resume support, and a randomized logo — a full refresh of what you see when you curl lsalik.dev."
+description: "Box-drawing layout, a richer color palette, resume support, and a randomized logo: a full refresh of what you see when you curl lsalik.dev."
 draft: false
 ---

 When I built the original curl renderer I kept it deliberately minimal: plain bold/dim, one indent level, a few hardcoded colors.
 It was readable, but it wasn't much to look at.
-This overhaul adds a proper box-drawing layout system, a wider 256-color palette, a curl-readable resume, and a randomized logo.
+This overhaul adds a proper box-drawing layout system, a wider 256-color palette, a curl-readable resume, and a randomized colored logo on each homepage curl request.

 # A box-drawing layout system